AssoEchap/stalkerware-indicators/README.md

-# Indicators on Stalkerware
+# Indicatos on Stalkerware

-Indicators of compromise on Stalkerware applications for Android
+Indicators of compromise on Stalkerware applications for Android (61 apps so far)

 ## Files